erichardy/collective.abcmusic/README.txt

 TODO
 ====
+* add CSS for standard addForm
-* manage O: field in multiple tunes at once in a folder (for example add O: field)
+* manage O: field in multiple tunes at once in a folder (for example : add O: field)
 * create a public database of tunes from which a tune can be added to a owned folder ...perhaps by a specific add form (?)
 * improve the IHM : which kind of menus?